T-Sakabe/irt-hyperparameter-transfer/README.md

   * `1` = correct prediction
   * `0` = incorrect prediction

-These datasets are the same as those used in the experiments in the paper.
+These data are the same as those used in the experiments in the paper.

 ---

 ## Usage

-### 1. Set dataset paths
+### 1. Set data paths

-Update the dataset paths in the script according to the transfer setting:
+Update the data paths in the script according to the transfer setting:

 ```r
 path_source <- "data/cifar10_binary_results.csv"